ovhemert/gatsby-plugin-zopfli/README.md

 Licensed under [MIT](./LICENSE).

-_NOTE: This plugin only generates output when run in `production` mode!
-To test, run: `gatsby build && gatsby serve`_
+_NOTE: This plugin only generates output when run in `production` mode!_